 - Black leather belt with silver square clasp

 - Black leather cap-toe balmorals

 - TAG Heuer Series 1000 yellow gold wristwatch with gold bracelet, black bezel, and black dial

 - Plain gold wedding band, worn on left ring finger

-Double points to anyone whose clothes are custom tailored by Giorgio Armani himself… I’m assuming you don’t need a blog to tell you what to wear, though.
+Double points to anyone whose clothes are custom tailored by Giorgio Armani himself… If so, I’m assuming you don’t need a blog to tell you what to wear.

 Do Yourself a Favor and…

 Check out the movie.
 And, you know, don’t mix a lot of drugs.
 Mixing burgers might be okay, I forget where we landed with that.

 Let me tell you something.
 There’s no nobility in poverty.
 I’ve been a poor man, and I’ve been a rich man.
 And I choose rich every fucking time.